 - Awesome Moments: The entirety of the "It's My Life" video, which has Tommy going on a Big Heroic Run from his apartment and all the way through Los Angeles in a furious bid to get to the Bon Jovi concert where Gina is, including a heartstopping moment when he causes a semi to jack-knife and rolls right under it to get to the 2nd Street Tunnel.

 - Awesome Music/Ear Worm: "Have A Nice Day", "It's My Life", "Livin' On a Prayer", "Wanted Dead or Alive", "You Give Love a Bad Name", etc. Really, just look at their catalog.

 - Crush's Lighter and Softer tone is often considered to be the line dividing those from the fans who like the heavier sound of their older material and those who like the softer, new phase.
 Especially that the previous record, These Days, is generally considered to be their darkest album and also the "last good Bon Jovi record" to those who like their older material.

-- And then there's Richie Sambora and Phil X, who replaced the former twice in tour.
+- And then there's one between supporters of Richie Sambora and Phil X; the latter replacing the former twice in tour.
 Those on Sambora's side mostly argue that his vocal harmonies and songwriting chemistry with Jon are irreplaceable, while those on Phil's side consider him to be bringing back the energy that the band has once lost (we'll see now that Phil X played guitars on This House is Not For Sale).
 As of 2016, it is still guaranteed to see fans trading potshots over the two guitarists on every Facebook post by the band, over three years since Sambora left.

 - Contested Sequel: Burning Bridges is either their best album in 10 years or just as bad as What About Now.